 Charles (Chuck) Klotz

 Wellesley and Falmouth, MA

 Charles Klotz has served as Chairman and Chief Executive of various private and public companies, principally in Europe, controlled by Sir David and Sir Frederick Barclay including a long period heading the Gotaas-Larsen Shipping Corporation which owned and operated tanker and LNG fleets worldwide.
 Before 1985 he was in corporate banking in Boston and London with Bank of Boston.
 Mr. Klotz earned a BS degree at Trinity College and an MBA at Dartmouth College.
 He was a Wellesley Country Club Board member for seven years and President for two.
-He is a member of the Trinity College National Alumni Association Executive Committee, the Woods Hole Golf Club Board, the Board of Overseers of Newton Wellesley Hospital and a Corporation member of Partners Healthcare.
+He is a member of the Trinity College National Alumni Association Executive Committee, the Woods Hole Golf Club Board, the former member of board of overseers Newton Wellesley and Partners Healthcare.
 He and his wife, Debby, live in Wellesley and West Falmouth.

 Concord and Falmouth, MA

 Joel Nimar is President and Co-Founder of Pyramid Technology Services, a global computer hardware and services firm.
 He has also ventured into the green economy with the Texan-based corporation ALR, a company which strives to make houses more energy efficient.
 Joel has served as the Vice President of the Open Table Food Pantry and is a volunteer with Be the Change, Concord Youth Theatre, and numerous other organizations.
 Joel and his wife, Claudia, who split their time between Concord and Falmouth, are both active with their neighborhood association, the Moors.

 Camala A. Richardson, Esquire